-* India re-examining all investment deals due to Vodafone spat
+* India re-examining all investment deals due to Vodafone

 * Harper visit unlikely to produce investment, uranium deals